 Education, Kinship, Leadership.

-At College and Community Fellowship (CCF) we help formerly incarcerated women achieve a higher education.
-We are an organization of educators, social workers, policy changers, and former students working together to help our students succeed in college, career, family and life.
+At College & Community Fellowship (CCF) we help formerly incarcerated women achieve a higher education.
+We are an organization of educators, social workers, policy changers, and former students working together to help our students succeed in college, career, family, and life.

 Our Mission is to eliminate individual and structural barriers to higher education, economic security, long term stability, and civic participation for women who have criminal convictions (including those currently and formerly incarcerated) and their families.

 • Professional and college counseling

 • Mentorships and a network of like-minded women